Vikash-8090-Yadav/Solidity-Pathshala/Level0/ToDo List/Readme.md

 Click “>” before your contract you will see a button todolist below as the contract has addTodo, completeTodo, removeTodo, uncompleteTodo and getAllTodos function that returns the all todo list in getAllTodos.

+Functionalities :
+- addTodo -> This function adds the task into Todo array.
+- completeTodo -> In this function, we must provide the task's index, and after clicking it, the task is completed i.e it sets to true
+- removeTodo -> In this function, we must also provide the index of the task that we want to remove from the list.
+- unComplete -> similar to the previous function In this function, we must provide the index of the task that we want to mark as unfinished.
+- getallTodos -> This function will tell us which tasks need to be completed and which tasks have already been completed. i.e It will return the results of all tasks.

 Enter Whatever tasks you want, click the functions that correspond to your tasks, and you'll get the following output in getAllTodos:

 ![Deployed](https://user-images.githubusercontent.com/81668653/193433422-fc246b10-e016-48f2-93d1-930363584f8b.png)